Atlanta Real Estate Investor Blog

 On the other hand, the opportunities for buying houses are unprecedented.
 Almost every property these days presents a short sale possibility.
 Hudson and Marshall is conducting cut-rate REO auctions.
 And with an unprecedented wave of REO properties coming, the number of opportunities presenting themselves to investors is only going to increase.

-Posted by Harlan and Associates at 11:01 AM
+Posted by Anonymous at 11:01 AM

 Labels: Foreclosures, REO, Short Sales